How to make your forms smart and conversational

 Listen and react to your respondent

 While your respondent is filling out your form, you're getting smarter with every question.
 You can use this knowledge to make your forms react to the given answers and then only ask the right questions that apply to the case of each individual respondent.
+We call this branch logic.

 For example, if you're having a market research on multiple products, you could just ask all questions for all products.
 But what if your respondent only used one of the products?
 In that case it's better to first ask which product(s) the respondent has used and then only ask the follow-up questions for the selected product(s).